tormi/WunderWay/how/WunderReference.md

 It’s important that we all have a proper home office setup at home.
 We expect you to know what a sensible setup is.
 We all have different setups so it’s worth speaking to the team if you want any advice.
 A number of us have standing desks at home, others have stuck with the traditional desk and chair arrangement.
 We’re at work for long periods of the day so it’s worth being comfortable.
 If you need home office equipment then get it peer reviewed.

 There’s also no reason why you can’t make the most of remote working and move around a little.
 You can work from the garden, from a coffee shop or take yourself off to a Hub for the day.
 Sometimes, a change is as good as a rest.

+We like to share ideas for our home offices here [Comfortable Working](http://way.wunder.co.uk/how/work-comfortably/)

 ## Personal development